robwco/workshop-marketing/lesson3.md

 And the biggest source of all is <img src="/images/page-elements/angellist.jpg" class="h-6 align-middle">AngelList.

-If you wanted to do the least amount of work for the most great clients, this is where you should start.
+If you want to do the least amount of work for the most great clients, this is where you should start.

-You will get a handful of great leads coming to you each week for a few minutes of setup.
+You'll get a handful of great leads coming to you each week for a few minutes of setup.
 Boom.
 Zen.
 Buddha would approve.

 **AngelList**